 The largest resort-casino on the West Coast — Pechanga Resort & Casino — is right here in Temecula.
 Go to find everything you love about the top Las Vegas properties but without the crowds, high prices and sensory overload.

 The resort has more than 5,000 slot machines plus all the usual games of chance.
-There are also multiple restaurants, a 4.5-acre multi-pool complex with waterslides (yes, there are kid-friendly activities on the resort), an award-winning golf course, celebrity performances, and a deluxe two-story spa.
+There are also multiple restaurants, a 4.5-acre multi-pool complex with waterslides (yes, there are kid-friendly activities on the resort) called The Cove, an award-winning golf course, celebrity performances, and a deluxe two-story spa.

 2. Tour Wineries by Carriage

 There are lots of ways to see Temecula Valley and to tour the vineyards.
 One of the most romantic involves taking an old-fashioned horse-drawn carriage to go wine tasting at the many wineries of Temecula.

 The Temecula Carriage Company offers relaxing winery tours of the valley that include a gourmet picnic, a warm blanket, an expert guide, and stops at some of the best wineries in the area.